ddmcdonald/sparser/README.md

 Sparser's chart uses between-word positions, with edges representing constituents formed by the application of rules in the grammar.
-In this case the whole text was composed in to a single edge, with the index 'e7' and started at position 1 and ended at position 5.
+In this case the whole text was composed in to a single edge, with the index 'e7' that started at position 1 and ended at position 5.

 Under the hood everything in Sparser's representation is a typed structured object.
-Manipulating them directly is a matter of invoking functions or small programs and can be cumbersome.
+Manipulating objects directly is a matter of invoking functions or small programs and can be cumbersome.
 But for things we know we always want to see these have been already pre-packaged, and often use the numbers of the chart edges as their arguments.

 To see the syntactic constituent structure of the text we have the function 'stree' for "syntactic tree".
-Constituency is given by indentation.
+Constituency is shown by indentation.
 Each edge show its index, its category and syntactic labels, the chart positions at which it begins and ends, and the number (or name) of the rule that created it.
 ```
 sp> (stree 7)
- e7 be/s                      p1 - p5   rule 689
+ e7 be/s                      p1 - p5   rule 1390
-  e2 top/grammatical-subject    p1 - p2   condition-anaphor-edge
+  e2 pronoun/inanimate/pronoun    p1 - p2   rule 2796
     "it"
-  e6 be/vp                    p2 - p5   rule 782
+  e6 be/vp                    p2 - p5   rule 1490
-    e3 be/vg                  p2 - p3   rule 1256
+    e3 be/vg                  p2 - p3   rule 2006
       "is"
-    e5 weekday/np             p3 - p5   rule 1856
+    e5 time/np                p3 - p5   rule 2555
-      e4 almost/approximator    p3 - p4   rule 3076
+      e4 approximator/det     p3 - p4   rule 4697
         "almost"
-      e0 weekday/proper-noun    p4 - p5   rule 2772
+      e0 weekday/proper-noun    p4 - p5   rule 3149
         "Wednesday"
 ```
 The top edge is syntactically an 'S'.
 It is the result of applying a syntactic rule combining that took the subject np (e2) and assimilated it into the verb phrase predicate (e6).
 ```
-sp> (irr 689)
+sp> (irr 1390)
 referent: (funcall assimilate-subject left-referent right-referent)
 #<PSR-689 s → {pronoun vp}>
 ```
 Semantically the result is a dependency tree.
 These are displayed as a set of nested expressions.
 ```
-sp> (semtree 7)
+ssp> (semtree 7)
-(#<be 2328>
+(#<be 105673>
-   (subject (#<top  105>))
+ (subject (#<pronoun/inanimate "it" 1003> (word "it")))
  (predicate
+  (#<relative-time 105670>
+   (relativizer (#<almost "almost" 2550> (name "almost")))
-      (#<weekday "Wednesday" 1175> (name "Wednesday")))
+   (reference-time (#<weekday "Wednesday" 1244>))))
  (present #<ref-category PRESENT>))

 ```
-This show an instance of the category representing 'be', whose index is 2328.
-And it shows what is wrong with this interpretation and will need sooner or later to be fixed: There is now appreciation that the pronoun "it" should be understood as an empty grammatical marker, and the modifier "almost" was not incorporated, as it is waiting on someone working up a small semantic model of approximation and the kinds of effects it should have on any reasoning that happens next.
+This show an instance of the category representing 'be', whose index is 105673.
+This category has two local variables, 'subject' and 'predicate', and also binds a variable it inherited, 'present'.
+An expression for values of the variables follows them.
+The predicate, for example, is an instance of the category 'relative-time', which itself has variables for it relativizer and reference-time.

+This a description of the semantic content of the input text.
+In a application that provided the necessary context, this description could be grounded and its terms given a denotation in actual calendar time.
+Presumably along with an application-specific model of what 'almost' means.
+(And an appreciation that the pronoun "it" should be understood as an empty grammatical marker, though that would be a reasonable extension to Sparser's own time model.)

 There is much more that could be illustrated, but getting into much more depth is usually best done by taking a guided tour in conjunction with exploring the grammar directly.

 Sparser is written in Lisp, and until we restore some form of the interactive workbench it had on earlier versions of the MacOS, extending Sparser's abilities and understanding